 Emerging Black Filmmakers!
-The Luminal Theater is looking for new short films and media made by Black filmmakers for our new quarterly film series taking place in Northeast & Southeast USA.
+The Luminal Theater is looking for more new short films and media made by Black filmmakers for FRESH BLACK FILMS.
+The remaining editions of our series will take place in one (1) Northeast & one (1) Southeast USA city.
 See rules and terms for more information.

 FRESH BLACK FILMS' mission

 This showcase will expose fresh audiences to new Black films, and Black filmmakers and creatives to each other’s dynamic work.
-Comedies, Dramas, Documentaries, (contained) Web Series epsidoes, Experimental Films, and New Media are all accepted.
+Comedies, Dramas, Documentaries, Web Series, Experimental Films, and New Media are all accepted.

 We define "emerging" as filmmakers, regardless of age, who are fairly new to directing & producing cinema, but are not film students, and have had only intermediate success on the film festival circuit and have not had films acquired by major distribution or streaming platforms (HBO, Netflix, etc).